StuartsProjects/StuartsProjects.github.io/_posts/2016-08-15-how-to-search-500-square-kilometres-in-10-minutes.md

 ![Part 1 - 2](/images/Part-1-2_thumb.jpg "Part 1 - 2")

 With a low cost radio control plane or quadcopter, it’s possible to get the relay to 100M plus above ground very quickly.
-Take a look at the pictures, with a LoRa® GPS tracker left running in my garden, once the plane was flown to about 100M I was able to pick up the trackers transmissions, and hence location, across 12kM+ of urban environment and countryside, C on the map below.
+Take a look at the above picture which is the beach at Lavernock point.
+With a LoRa® GPS tracker left running in my garden, once the plane was flown to about 100M from the beach I was able to pick up the trackers transmissions, and hence location, across 12kM+ of urban environment and countryside, C on the map below.
 In about ten minutes I had covered a search area of 500 square kilometres, imagine how long that would take to search at ground level !!!

 ![Part 1 - 3](/images/Part-1-3_thumb.jpg "Part 1 - 3")

 An alternative to using a RC model to get the relay to altitude is to use a kite, the relay is light enough.

-The software for the relay is in the HAB programs folder on the dropbox, set the frequency and LoRa® constants to match your normal tracker and receiver settings and turn it on.
+The software for the relay is in the [SX12xx](https://github.com/StuartsProjects/SX12XX-LoRa) library, see the \examples\SX127X\_examples \Tracker folder, program '38\_lora\_Relay'.
+Set the frequency and LoRa® constants to match your normal tracker and receiver settings and turn it on.

 The next article will cover the building of the relay.